Convex relaxation approaches for high-dimensional optimal transport: Conclusion

 \section{Conclusion}

 In this paper, we proposed convex relaxation approaches for addressing the high dimensionality of optimal transport.
 By introducing marginal and cluster moment relaxations, we obtain tractable convex programs that provide computable lower bounds and enable the extraction of transport maps.
-Our theoretical analysis in the Gaussian setting shows exponential convergence under correlative sparsity, and numerical experiments demonstrate that the approach extends effectively to non-Gaussian distributions.
+Our theoretical analysis gives approximation and sample error bounds for sparse Gaussian models, and also gives an approximation bound for local perturbations of a mean-field product measure.
+Numerical experiments demonstrate that the approach extends effectively to non-Gaussian distributions.
 Furthermore, we illustrated the potential of transport maps derived from these relaxations as alternatives to neural networks in generative modeling.
 These results highlight convex relaxation as a promising dimension reduction framework for scaling OT to high-dimensional problems.